mattgaunt/challenge/README.md

 ## Ideas to test yourself

-- Write your styles using a pre-processor, such as Sass, Less or Stylus
 - Train your eye for detail by getting your solution as close to the design as you can
 - Populate the bet slip with `contract` selections from the match list
-- Make the design responsive for smaller devices
+- Make the layout responsive for smaller devices

 ## Developer Notes